raven619claw/ride-share/README.md

 can use these to login
 registering new user would add users to existing List

+Assuming Validations are handled

-Any rides for one user would be blocked if logging out and logging in from another user
+Any active ride for one user would be blocked for another user

 Cannot have more than 1 active ride for a user(need to cancel to make that driver seat available again)